By Rod Van Mechelen

 How I Really View Marriage

 I like a few aspects of how L.E.
 Modesitt, Jr. portrays marriage in his Recluce Series.
 There are no husbands and wives, only consorts.
 Dominant-subordinate relationships work for some people: those with alpha and beta personalities.
-With my gamma-male personality, that does not appeal to me.
-What does is being consorted to a gamma-female, in which our relationship is based on mutual trust, respect and commitment.
+But I'm not interested in dominating anybody, or being dominated by anybody.
+What would appeal to me is being consorted in a relationship based on mutual trust, respect and commitment.

 In the eyes of the feminists, who view relationships in terms of dominance and submission, this is blasphemy.